-Vetiver grass has an organic network of roots with a high tensile strength of 75 MPa or approximately 1/6th of steel.
-Giving it the nickname "Living Steel".
+The organic network of roots of vetiver grass has a high tensile strength of 75 MPa, or approximately one-sixth the strength of steel.
+Vetiver has been given the nickname "Living Steel."

-Vetiver is scientifically proven to remove heavy metals and antibiotics in soil as well as clean waste water by reducing nitrate and phosphate levels.
+Vetiver is scientifically proven to remove heavy metals and antibiotics in soil, and to clean waste water by reducing nitrate and phosphate levels.

-Vetiver has been used for thousands of years but recent efforts of The Vetiver Network International have promoted worldwide recognition and financial support from the World Bank and the King of Thailand.
+Vetiver has been used for thousands of years, and recent efforts of The Vetiver Network International have promoted worldwide recognition as well as financial support from the World Bank and the King of Thailand.

 Vetiver grass is an extraordinarily hardy plant, capable of thriving in extremely polluted, acidic, and harsh environments.
-Most commonly seen in Third World countries with minimal resources, Vetiver is beginning to be planted worldwide as people are striving to use more environmentally friendly and economical practices.
+Most commonly seen in developing nations with minimal resources, vetiver is beginning to be planted worldwide as people are striving to use more environmentally friendly and economical practices.